Spanish–Ottoman Wars: Changing priorities and the search for peace

 The problems in the Spanish Empire were much greater.
-In addition to the large sums spent on the struggle against the Ottoman Empire in the Mediterranean, the Dutch Revolt that began in 1568 began to strain the budget of King Felipe II, who pursued an economic policy focused on excessive debt, and in November 1575 the King declared the treasury bankrupt.
-Following these developments, King Felipe II secretly offered a ceasefire/peace to the Ottomans.
+Along with the large sums spent on the struggle against the Ottoman Empire in the Mediterranean, the Dutch Revolt that started in 1568 began to strain the budget of King Felipe II, who pursued an economic policy focused on excessive debt; in November 1575, the king declared the treasury bankrupt.
+Following these developments, the king secretly offered a ceasefire to the Ottomans.

-Essentially, an ambassador named Martin de Acuña ensured that a five-year armistice agreement was signed between the Ottoman Empire and the Kingdom of Naples (which was vassal of the Crown of Aragon) in February 1577.
-The same ambassador also offered mediation to the Crown of Castile and, after King Philip II found it appropriate, he began making efforts at the Ottoman Palace in the same year.
-A draft text emerged on March 18, 1577.
+An ambassador named Martín de Acuña ensured that a five-year armistice agreement was signed between the Ottoman Empire and the Kingdom of Naples (a vassal of the Crown of Aragon) in February 1577.
+The same ambassador also offered mediation to the Crown of Castile; when King Philip II deemed it appropriate, the ambassador began making efforts at the Ottoman palace that same year.
+A draft text emerged on 18 March 1577.

-In this way, an unofficial ceasefire environment was established between the parties.
-The parties did not allow their navies to attack each other's lands, and Philip II did not send the troops he had withdrawn from the Spanish Netherlands against the Ottomans.
-As a result of the negotiations provided by this environment, the Spanish ambassadors Giovanni Margliani and Bruti, who delivered the letter of the Grand Vizier Sokollu Mehmed Pasha to Philip II, ensured that the draft ceasefire agreement was signed on 18 March 1578 (7 February 1578 according to some sources).
+In this way, an unofficial ceasefire was established between the parties.
+The parties did not allow their navies to attack each other's lands, and Philip II did not send the troops that he had withdrawn from the Spanish Netherlands against the Ottomans.
+As a result of these negotiations, the Spanish ambassadors Giovanni Margliani and Bruti—who delivered the letter from the grand vizier Sokollu Mehmed Pasha to Philip II—ensured that the draft ceasefire agreement was signed on 18 March 1578 (7 February 1578 according to some sources).